barbarer/py4e-int/_sources/functions/funcWithSetsAndDict.rst

 ============================

 A set is like a list in that holds items, but it does not hold items in an particular order.
 You can add items to a set and remove items from a set, just like you can do with a list.
+You can also check if an item is in a set.

 .. activecode:: func_set_add_rem_ac
     :caption: Adding and removing items from a set